Email & SMS marketing so good, it’s boring

 Leverage email automation

-With marketing automation, you can configure emails to send at specific times and then focus on other tasks.
+With marketing automation, you can configure emails to be sent at specific times and then focus on other tasks.

 Keep in mind that automated emails can still be personalized in a variety of effective ways.